How should I organize my galleries?

 What is a Gallery? ›

-Gallery Presets ›
+Gallery Presets and default settings for new galleries ›

 Moving a gallery ›